 A huge part of treating others the way you want to be treated connects with the Black Lives Matter movement and the tragic deaths of so many black and brown people at the hands of the police.
 There are countless wonderful, caring, competent servants in our police forces.
 But there are also bad actors there.
 The deaths of George Floyd and tens of thousands of others over the decades have finally resulted in what I hope is systemic change to how we all treat each other.
 On December 14, 1967, Martin Luther King Jr said, “There can be no justice without peace and there can be no peace without justice.”
 These two things – peace and justice - are inextricably linked.
 When we treat people the way we want to be treated, they feel loved and valued and appreciated and so do we when they reciprocate.
 When we treat people poorly for whatever reason, they are inclined to treat us poorly, and the vicious cycle perpetuates itself.
 The protests that have taken place since we last were in school have hopefully set into motion a sea of change rooted in both peace and justice.
 Protesting injustice as we have seen these past months shines a light on evil.
 There is evil in this world, and hatred, injustice, prejudice, discrimination, and intolerance are among the most heinous forms of evil.

-NVMI formed a working group of students, parents, and staff to consider how we can make NVMI a better place by promoting respect, tolerance, understanding, and unity, How can work together to fight against hatred, injustice, prejudice, discrimination, and intolerance --- all things that sadly exist here in our school, our city, our state, our nation, and our world.
+Over the summer, NVMI formed a working group of students, parents, and staff to consider how we can make NVMI a better place by promoting respect, tolerance, understanding, and unity, how we can work together to fight against hatred, injustice, prejudice, discrimination, and intolerance --- all things that sadly exist here in our school, our city, our state, our nation, and our world.
 But I believe we can and will make NVMI a better place by enacting concrete steps to blot out these evils and help every member of the NVMI community feel loved and respected and valued.
-If you have no yet joined our working group to tackle these critical issues, please reach out to Mr. Shelton, chair of the working group at firstname.lastname@example.org.
+Parents and students - if you have not yet joined our working group to tackle these critical issues, please reach out to Mr. Shelton, chair of the working group at email@example.com.

-Perhaps the saddest thing about this pandemic for me has been the cancellation of athletics and postponement of our fall and winter seasons.
-We obviously do not know if and when athletic contests will begin again, but know that as soon as it is permissible and safe to do so, NVMI will continue to offer the superb interscholastic athletic program we have built over the last seven years.
+One of the saddest things about this pandemic for me has been the inability of NVMI to offer interscholastic athletics.
+Right now, we remain in a state of postponement of our seasons.
+We are hopeful that it will be permissible and safe to do commence athletic practice and contests sometime in March.
 In the meantime, we encourage all our athletes and anyone who would like to play on one of our sports teams to STAY FIT.
 We all should be doing daily exercise, including at least 30 minutes a day of aerobic activities like walking, jogging, biking, swimming, skateboarding, etc. We should also be working on strength and endurance building as well as flexibility for arms, chests, shoulders, backs, abdominals, and legs.
 When the permission comes for us to commence interscholastic athletics, we will all want to be prepared to immediately step onto the field or track or court or course.

-Our PE classes will be providing opportunities for students to complete in intramural athletics and other competitions.
+Our PE classes will be providing opportunities for students to stay active.
 I highly recommend everyone participate, especially since this is a big part of your PE grade.